samarasaquib00/CS193_Fall18_Lab4/README.md

 It is important to understand how useful git and GitHub can be for collaboration.
 For a moment, let's pretend that you and someone else are both working on solving Lab 4 together.
 We will simulate someone else pushing changes to Lab 4 while you are working on it locally.
 To do this, make sure you have already cloned the Lab 4 repo onto your local machine.
 Next, in your web browser, navigate to your Lab 4 repository in GitHub.

+### TODO 1
-TODO 1 : Open the `answers.txt` file and under `Part 1`, write a message to yourself.
+Open the `answers.txt` file and under `Part 1`, write a message to yourself.
 This can be anything you want.
 Go ahead and commit this message to the `master` branch.
 Again, make sure this change is made from GitHub in your web browser!!

 Now, locally in your terminal, run `git status` again in the Lab 4 directory.
 Notice the output this time!
 Wait.... it's still the same.
 Why does `git status` tell us  `Your branch is up to date with 'origin/master'` if we just made a change to the `master` branch in GitHub?

 Even though we made a change to a file in the remote server (GitHub), we need to tell git that it needs to `fetch` new information from the remote server before it will know that we made a change.
 Run `git fetch` in the Lab 4 directory and then `git status` again.
 This time notice how git tells you  `Your branch is behind 'origin/master' by 1 commit, and can be fast-forwarded.
 (use "git pull" to update your local branch)` This means that there is one commit (the message you wrote to yourself) on the branch `origin/master` that is not in your current branch.
 Let's get this commit into your current branch!
 Just like git tells you, run `git pull` to `pull` the new changes from the remote branch into your local branch.
 If you run `git status`, you should see that everything is up to date again (also look at `answers.txt` and see that your message is now there!).

+### TODO 2
-TODO 2 : Open `answers.txt` on your local computer (NOT FROM GITHUB) with a text editor and fill out the remaining question for Task 1
+Open `answers.txt` on your local computer (NOT FROM GITHUB) with a text editor and fill out the remaining question for Task 1

 ## Task 2: Make a Commit

 Now that we've made a change to `answers.txt` we need to actually commit this change.
 Run `git status` in the Lab 4 directory.
 Notice how git lists the `Changes not staged for commit`.
 As expected, `answers.txt` is listed as a file that we have changed.
-To `commit` the change, we need to first `stage` `answers.txt` so it is read to be committed.To do this, run `git add answers.txt` and then run `git status` again. git now tells us that `Changes to be committed:` includes `answers.txt`.
+To `commit` the change, we need to first `stage` `answers.txt` so it is read to be committed.
+To do this, run `git add answers.txt` and then run `git status` again. git now tells us that `Changes to be committed:` includes `answers.txt`.
 Perfect!
 We are now ready to make our commit.
 Run `git commit` and in the text editor that pops up, write a detailed commit message such as "Added description for 'git fetch' in answers.txt".
 After you save your commit message and exit the text editor, your commit is complete!
 Now if we go back to GitHub, we should see this change right????
 WRONG!
 Remember from Task 1 that syncing your local git repository with the remote server (GitHub) is not automatic!
 To `push` your local changes to the remote server, run `git push`.
 Now check the GitHub Lab 4 repository again.
 BAM!
 There are your fancy new changes.

+IMPORTANT NOTE: In a git repository, NONE of your work will be saved without making a commit.
+A commit is the only way for you to tell git that it needs to care about the changes you made.
+Because of this, a common and extremely imporant git mantra is COMMIT EARLY AND COMMIT OFTEN.
+Keeping this in mind as you work on more involved projects with git will save you hours of headache about losing files and undoing yesterday's stupid, dumb changes you thought were genius at 3 in the morning (I speak from experience).

+### TODO 3
-TODO 3 : Open `answers.txt` on your local computer (NOT FROM GITHUB) with a text editor and answer the question for Task 2, then repeat the steps we just did to commit this change and push it to GitHub.
+Open `answers.txt` on your local computer (NOT FROM GITHUB) with a text editor and answer the question for Task 2, then repeat the steps we just did to commit this change and push it to GitHub.

+## Task 3: WTF is a branch

+Now that we know the basics of pulling changes from remote, commiting changes, and pushing local changes to a remote server, the usefulness of git for large projects should be clear.
+Again, let's imagine that you and another student are working on this lab together.
+While planning how to complete the lab on time, you two have decided that the other student will work on task 1 while you concurrently work on the rest of the tasks.
+In git, when different work items (in this case the different tasks) are distributed to different people to work on, it is good practice to create a new `branch` for each work item.
+To understand what a `branch` is, try to visualise a git repository as a timeline of changes.
+Along this timeline, there are `commits` which represent a milestone of changes being saved to the repository.
+At any point in time, you may create a new `branch` which splits the current timeline into two parallel lines that are maintained seperately and receive their own commits. <FIND AND INSERT GOOD BRANCH VISUALIZATION LINK>.
+For our example with this lab, we would create two branches: `task-1-other-student` and `tasks-2-to-end`.
+The other student would work on task 1 on their branch, making and committing changes along the way.
+When they are done with task 1, they would `merge` their `task-1-other-student` branch with the `master` branch.
+A `merge` incorporates the changes from one branch into another.

+To see what branches are currently active in your repository, run `git branch`.
+You should see 3 branches: 'master', 'branch-A', 'branch-B'.
+Notice how 'master' is green and has a '\*' next to it.
+This means that we currently have the `master` branch `checked out` (i.e. we are working off the `master` branch and changes we `commit` will go here).
+The other branches are present in the repository, but not currently active.
+To change branches (think of this as jumping from one parallel git timeline to another in our timeline visualization) run `git checkout branch-A`.
+If all is well, you should run `git branch` again and see that `branch-A` is now your active branch.
+From `branch-A` open up `answers.txt` in a text editor.
+Notice how the answers you committed earlier are no longer there!
+This is because the `commits` that contain your answers were made to the `master` branch and we are now on `branch-A`.
+Do not worry though!
+We will get your changes back later.

+### TODO 4
+While working off of `branch-A`, open `answers.txt` in a text editor and under the line that tells you to write a message from `branch-A`, write yourself a message!
+Then commit this change using the steps we learned earlier.
+Next, run `git checkout branch-B` to checkout `branch-B`.
+Open `answers.txt` again.
+Notice how the change you just made is not there anymore!
+Again, this is because we have switched to a different branch which is not aware of the commit you just made.
+In `answers.txt` under the line that tells you to write a message to yourself from `branch-B`, write another message!
+Again, follow the steps we learned earlier to commit this change.
+Now, we will create a new branch `branch-C` and make another change.
+The command to create a new branch is `git branch NEW_BRANCH_NAME`.
+It is very imporant to realize that in git, when a new branch is created, it branches from the currently active branch.
+Since we are currently on `branch-B`, if we run `git branch branch-C`, a new branch `branch-C` will be created which contains all of the commits in `branch-B` up to this point.
+Run `git branch branch-C` and then `git branch` again.
+Notice how `branch-B` is still the active branch, but now a new branch `branch-C` has been created. `git branch` merely creates a branch, but does not check it out as the `active` branch.
+Switch to `branch-C` by running `git checkout branch-C`.
+Again, open `answers.txt` and notice how, exactly as we predicted, the message we wrote from `branch-B` is there, but the message we wrote from `branch-A` is not.
+Under the line that tells you to write yourself a message from `branch-C`, write a message and commit it as we did above.

+Now that we've made a bunch of changes, we need to get them all back into the master branch!
+Ensure that you have committed all the changes you've made, and check out the `master` branch.
+Open up `answers.txt` and notice how none of the messages we wrote from the various branches are there!
+There are three branches we need to incorporate into the `master` branch: `branch-A`, `branch-B`, and `branch-C`.
+To merge `branch-A` into the `master` branch, run `git pull branch-A`.
+Remember how earler we ran `git pull` to retrieve changes from the remote `master` branch into our local `master` branch?
+We are doing the exact same process here, except we tell git to merge changes from a different local branch `branch-A` into the local `master` branch.
+Now open `answers.txt` again.
+We now have the message we wrote from `branch-A`!
+Using this same process, merge the changes from branches `branch-B` and `branch-C` into `master`.
+If everything went smoothly, `answers.txt` should now contain all the answers you previously wrote along with all the messages from the various branches.
+Nicely done!

+## Task 4: Crisis Management

+Mistakes happen, and it's ok. git is here to help.
+In this section we will go over a few useful tips for using git when things go south.

+### TODO 5
+Make sure you have no un-committed changes (i.e. `git status` shows nothing to commit).
+Run `rm answers.txt` (yes, really) and with the click of the enter key, permanently wipe away all of the hard work you've put into this lab up until this point.
+POOF!
+As your finger descends onto the enter key, time begins to slow down...
+You realize the mistake you're about to make but it's too late, you can't pull back fast enough...
+And with that...
+It's over.
+Gone.
+If it weren't for git, you'd be royally screwed.
+Run `git status` and notice how git tells you that you deleted `answers.txt`.
+To remedy this mistake, simple run `git checkout answers.txt`.